 Residual Metered Load aggregates more accurately reflect the composition of non-nodal priced load in fully metered EDC territories.
-Effective June 1 2015, Residual Metered Load aggregates are the default for which real-time load is settled if it has not elected to settle at a nodal load aggregate.
-Upon implementation of residual metered load pricing on June 1 2015, physical zone pricing for real-time load will no longer be available.
+Residual Metered Load aggregates are the default for which real-time load is settled if it has not elected to settle at a nodal load aggregate.

 Hourly Residual Metered Load aggregate distribution factors are determined by dividing the residual metered load for each bus in the fully metered EDC territory by the total residual metered load for the fully metered EDC territory.
 Residual Metered Load aggregate prices are defined by weighting each load bus LMP by that bus' residual metered load aggregate distribution factor.
-For the majority of PJM transmission zones, the EDC territory differs from the physical transmission zone.
-In cases where the fully metered EDC's territory differs from the physical transmission zone, residual metered load aggregate congestion prices, loss prices, and total LMPs are calculated using the Residual Metered Load aggregate distribution factors.
-Factors for each Residual Metered Load aggregate sum to exactly 100%.
+For the majority of PJM transmission zones, the fully metered EDC's territory differs from the physical transmission zone.
+In cases where the fully metered EDC's territory differs from the physical transmission zone, residual metered load aggregate congestion prices, loss prices, and total LMPs are calculated using the Residual Metered Load aggregate sum to exactly 100%.